 The U.S. Treasury allocated $9.9 billion for aid to homeowners who were adversely impacted by COVID to be distributed through state administrators for the purpose of preventing homeowner mortgage delinquencies, defaults, foreclosures, and displacement of homeowners experiencing financial hardship after January 2020.
 Click Here: Treasury HAF Program.

-For Reverse Mortgage borrowers, the HAF program is anticipated to help borrowers who had a COVID impact (reduced income or increased expenses) minimize or cure their property charge (tax, insurance, HOA, etc.) defaults.
+For Reverse Mortgage borrowers, the HAF program can help borrowers who had a COVID impact (reduced income or increased expenses) minimize or cure their property charge (tax, insurance, HOA, etc.) defaults.
 Borrowers must review their state’s plan and requirements and apply for assistance on their state’s website.
 The National Council of State Housing Agencies has created a national map so that you can view your state’s HAF program requirements.
 Click Here for the NCSHA State Map.

-- If you are delinquent on paying your property taxes, homeowners insurance or HOA dues, please apply for HAF funds immediately.
+- If you are delinquent on paying your property taxes, homeowners insurance, or HOA dues, please apply for HAF funds immediately.